Health Psychology / Psychology and Health MSc

 MSc Health Psychology

-Candidates are normally required to have a first or good second class degree in psychology and the Graduate Basis for Registration (GBR) with the British Psychological Society (BPS).
+You are normally required to have a first or good second class honours degree in psychology and the Graduate Basis for Chartered Membership (GBC) as defined by the British Psychological Society (BPS).

 MSc Psychology and Health

-Candidates are normally required to have a first or good second class degree in psychology or a relevant subject.
+You are normally required to have a lower second class honours degree in psychology or a relevant subject.

 Other Suitable Qualifications